harshit0413/Budget-Buddy/README.md

-# Creating the README.md file with the provided content

-readme_content = """
 # Budget-Buddy App

 Welcome to the Budget-Buddy App, a full-stack application built with Next.js, React, Tailwind CSS, and Dirzzle ORM.
 This app helps you track your expenses and manage your budget efficiently.